 For further information on any of the above forms of support, please visit the Financial Support section of the UCB website.

 Hired is the careers, employability and placements service for students and alumni at University College Birmingham.
-Based in the Ground Floor of the new Moss House Campus building, we have a team of specialist and qualified staff with the knowledge and experience to support our students to recognise and build the skills needed to be successful in the world of work.
-Our work is structured around 6 key themes:
+Based on the Ground Floor of the Moss House Campus building, we have a team of specialist and qualified staff with the knowledge and experience to support our students to recognise and build the skills needed to be successful in the world of work.
+O

 In addition to the support offered within each course, we have a team of Careers & Employability Tutors who have specialist industry knowledge and experience to help you identify career goals and develop employability skills during your time at University College Birmingham.